2025 year from hell, Aging parents, Anxiety, Family disasters, Mental Health

 When the whole town was bankrupt, she “lent” her honeymoon money to the community.

 She fixed up the old house to make it a “home.”
-She he found a solution instead of whining about the cards she was dealt.
+She found a solution instead of whining about the cards she was dealt.

 Am I still allowed to say she added